WeslleySORDev/multistepform-challenge/README.md

 - Complete each step of the sequence
 - Go back to a previous step to update their selections
 - See a summary of their selections on the final step and confirm their order
-- View the optimal layout for the interface depending on their device's screen size // TODO
+- View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
 - Receive form validation messages if:
   - A field has been missed